 Waste reduction is the act of preventing waste from being generated in the first place.
 This can be as simple as using a reusable cup and washing it instead of using a disposable one, or working with suppliers to receive shipments in reusable transport containers instead of cardboard boxes.

 You can also reduce hazardous waste by making substitutions for less-hazardous products.
 If you’d like help with this, contact the Hennepin County hazardous waste inspectors.

 Even if your organization is not ready to establish a team and set new policies, there are small actions that are simple and require minimal approval to complete.

-Some examples to reduce paper waste are include:
+Some examples to reduce waste include:

 - Set printers to default to double-sided printing.

 - Reuse mail envelopes and boxes as often as you can.